Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 A survey conducted by AA in 2014 showed that:5

-• 59% of AA members received some form of treatment or counseling prior to entering the program.
+- 59% of AA members received some form of treatment or counseling before entering the program.

-There isn’t an exact success rate available since many of the results are published by AA and vary based on several factors.
-Because AA is anonymous, some members of the group don’t participate in studies since it could breach the anonymity of the group.
+There isn’t a precise success rate of AA since many of the results are published by AA and vary based on several factors.
+Given the anonymous nature of AA, some members of the group don’t participate in studies since it could breach the anonymity of the group.
 Many want their participation in AA to remain unidentified, in line with the group’s original intention.
 Additionally, participants might not want to admit to relapse.
+This makes it difficult to calculate an exact AA success rate.

 Moreover, the people who attend meetings change constantly since people drop out.
 In fact, 40% of people drop out of AA during the first year, according to some studies.6